Where Do I Begin?

 Students must follow-up with all processes required by the other school’s VA Office.

-- No. Any veterans’ benefits paid under any law administered by the Department of Veterans Affairs (VA) should not be reported as income to the Internal Revenue Service (IRS).
-You will not receive a W-2 from the VA.
+- No. GI Bill benefits paid should not be reported as income to the Internal Revenue Service (IRS), and you will not receive a W-2 from the VA.

 5. What if I receive a failing grade?